-The Intellectual Origins of Modernity explores the long and winding road of modernity from Rousseau to Foucault, and its roots, which are not to be found in a desire for enlightenment or in the idea of progress but in the Promethean passion of Western man.
-Modernity is the Promethean passion, the passion of man to be his own master, to use his insight to make a world different from the one that he found, and to liberate himself from his immemorial chains.
-This passion created the political ideologies of the nineteenth century and made its imprint on the totalitarian regimes which arose in their wake in the twentieth.
+The Intellectual Origins of Modernity explores the long and winding road of modernity from Rousseau to Foucault and its roots, which are not to be found in a desire for enlightenment or in the idea of progress but in the Promethean passion of Western humankind.
+Modernity is the Promethean passion, the passion of humans to be their own master, to use their insight to make a world different from the one that they found, and to liberate themselves from their immemorial chains.
+This passion created the political ideologies of the nineteenth century and made its imprint on the totalitarian regimes that arose in their wake in the twentieth.

-Underlying the Promethean passion there was modernity – man's project of self-creation—and enlightenment, the existence of a constant tension between the actual and the desirable, between reality and the ideal.
+Underlying the Promethean passion there was modernity—humankind's project of self-creation—and enlightenment, the existence of a constant tension between the actual and the desirable, between reality and the ideal.
 Beneath the weariness, the exhaustion and the skepticism of post-modernist criticism is a refusal to take Promethean horizons into account.
-This book attests the importance of reason, which remains a powerful critical weapon of mankind against the idols that have come out of modernity: totalitarianism, fundamentalism, the golem of technology, genetic engineering and a boundless will to power.
+This book attests the importance of reason, which remains a powerful critical weapon of humankind against the idols that have come out of modernity: totalitarianism, fundamentalism, the golem of technology, genetic engineering and a boundless will to power.
 Without it, the new Prometheus is liable to return the fire to the gods.

 1 From Rousseau to Tocqueville: Janus Face of Modernity

 2 1848: “We Are Sitting on a Volcano”